giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 +++
-title = "Cluster Autoscaler advanced configuration" description = "Here we describe how you can customize the configuration of the managed Cluster Autoscaler service in your clusters" date = "2019-05-09" type = "page"
+title = "Advanced Cluster Autoscaler Configuration" description = "Here we describe how you can customize the configuration of the managed Cluster Autoscaler service in your clusters" date = "2019-05-09" type = "page"